 3. Memories of your loved one, your life with them, and their death are a vital part of your history.
 These experiences likely inform parts of your life, such as who you are today, family dynamics, etc. Connecting with your past allows you to understand important things about life, loss, grief, and (eventually) healing.

 1. Address Avoidance:

 A common cause of absent grief is chronic avoidance.
 When someone uses avoidance in grief, usually, it's because they don't want to experience painful thoughts and emotions related to the loved one's death or their ongoing grief.
 They avoid experiencing these things by:

-- Isolating: Staying away from people and places that might bring up their grief.
-And people who might make them feel bad for grieving or push them to feel better before they’re ready.
+- Isolating.
+They may stay away from people and places that could bring up their grief, as well as people who might make them feel bad for grieving or push them to feel better before they're ready.

-- Eliminating reminders: Avoiding anything that might bring up memories.
-For example, never opening the door to their loved one’s room or putting all their loved one’s photos away.
+- Eliminating Reminders.
+They may avoid anything that could bring up memories; for example, never opening the door to their loved one's room or putting all their loved one's photos away.

 - Using Substances.
 They may use substances such as alcohol to numb and forget.

 - Saying "I'm Fine".
 They may over-rely on this phrase, then throw all their time and attention into other people, work, etc